Painted turtle: Range

 The most widespread North American turtle, the painted turtle is the only turtle whose native range extends from the Atlantic to the Pacific.
 It is native to eight of Canada's ten provinces, forty-five of the fifty United States, and one of Mexico's thirty-one states.
 On the East Coast, it lives from the Canadian Maritimes to the U.S. state of Georgia.
 On the West Coast, it lives in British Columbia, Washington, and Oregon and offshore on southeast Vancouver Island.
 The northernmost American turtle, its range includes much of southern Canada.
 To the south, its range reaches the U.S. Gulf Coast in Louisiana and Alabama.
 In the southwestern United States there are only dispersed populations.
 It is found in one river in extreme northern Mexico.
 It is absent in a part of southwestern Virginia and the adjacent states as well as in north-central Alabama.
+There is a harsher divide between midland and eastern painted turtles in the southeast because they are separated by the Appalachian mountains, but the two subspecies tend to mix in the northeast.

 The borders between the four subspecies are not sharp, because the subspecies interbreed.
 Many studies have been performed in the border regions to assess the intermediate turtles, usually by comparing the anatomical features of hybrids that result from intergradation of the classical subspecies.
 Despite the imprecision, the subspecies are assigned nominal ranges.